Skip to main content

 ShareGate Migrate's plan

-ShareGate Migrate currently uses EWS for the following features:
+ShareGate Migrate currently uses EWS for Copy mailboxes only.

 What you need to do

-To keep the above features working after October 1, 2026, you can add ShareGate Migrate to your tenant's EWS AppID allow list before August 31, 2026.
+To keep the above mailbox features working after October 1, 2026, configure your tenant's EWS allow list to include ShareGate before August 31, 2026.

 Note: These steps must be performed in both your source and destination tenants.